DanielJ8/PortfolioProjects/AI-Powered Book Discovery Platform/readme.md

 AI Powered Book Discovery Platform

-Description: Developed an ai powered book discovery platform leveraging RAG to provide personalized book suggestions.
+Description: Developed an AI-powered book discovery platform that provides personalized recommendations using semantic similarity and emotion-based filtering.
+The system leverages dense vector embeddings and transformers for intelligent, context-aware retrieval and user interaction.

 Key Responsibilities: